A First Timer's Guide to Remote Job and Ways to Stay Productive

 It's easy to stay productive in an office since that is a place exclusively made for work.
 There are people around you who are working on the same thing as you.
 You have frequent discussions with your team about your work.
 There are some awesome mentors and seniors who inspire you with their work all the time.
 It's easy to stay productive in such a dedicated environment.

-On the other hand, spending most of your day alone at a place which your mind associates with leisure and rest?
+On the other hand, spending most of your day alone at a place that your mind associates with leisure and rest?
 Trying to accomplish something every day in such an environment?
 Oh, boy!
 I've never been more afraid of myself.

 Being majorly introvert, I had very little social life outside of work in Bangalore.
 I had many great friends at work, especially the BuilderX team.